Manage data models

 - Buckets displays the number of index buckets spanned by the data model acceleration summary.

-Click Rebuild to make Splunk Enterprise rebuild the summary from scratch.
+Click Rebuild to rebuild the summary from scratch.
 You may want to do this in situations where you suspect there has been data loss due to a system crash or similar mishap.
 Splunk Enterprise automatically rebuilds summaries when you disable and then reenable acceleration for a summary (to edit the data model, for example).

 Click Update to refresh the acceleration summary detail information.